1. Home

 To apply for a Schengen visa, you’ll need:

 • A valid passport.
 Some countries require a minimum of 6 months left on your passport.
+You can easily check yours using our passport checker.
 If you have less than this, you may need to renew your UK passport

 • Two identical passport photos